great-expectations/great_expectations/docs/intro.rst

 **Data Docs**

-    Great Expectations renders Expectations to clean, human-readable documentation, which we call *Data Docs*, see the screenshot below.
+    Great Expectations renders Expectations to clean, human-readable documentation, which we call :ref:`Data Docs<data_docs>`, see the screenshot below.
 These HTML docs contain both your Expectation Suites as well as your data validation results each time validation is run -- think of it as a continuously updated data quality report.

 .. image:: images/datadocs.png
     :width: 800